Air Naval Gunfire Liaison Company: 1970s

+1980s, Beirut, and Grenada

 The early 1980s saw ANGLICOs (particularly 2nd ANGLICO) operating at a high tempo; between June 1982 and March 1984, the company supported 35 operations with US Army and Allied nations, ranging from arctic operations in northern Norway, exercises in the Mediterranean, TACP support for USN carrier wings in the Caribbean and training operations with South American militaries.
 Additionally, elements of the company participated in sensitive peacekeeping operations in Beirut, Lebanon for the PLO evacuation and subsequently the Multi-national Peace Keeping Force.
 2nd ANGLICO teams supported British, Italian, French and Lebanese Army elements and engaged enemy targets on several occasions via USMC, USN and Lebanese supporting arms, including 16" naval gunfire from the and 122mm rocket fire from Lebanese Army BM21 multiple rocket launchers.
 A 2nd ANGLICO SALT officer conducted naval gunfire spotting from an A-6 Intruder, the first time this had been done from this platform.

 Also, despite having nearly a third of its strength engaged internationally, for the first time in its history 2nd ANGLICO deployed in support of 18th Airborne Corps for Operation Urgent Fury (Invasion of Grenada).
 This was also the first time an entire US Army Division, the 82nd Airborne Division was supported during combat operations.
 2nd ANGLICO teams airlanded at Point Salines airfield with the division's first elements and controlled USN LTV A-7 Corsair II aircraft in close air support and assisted in deconflicting indirect fires from Army units.

 During the mid-to-late 1980s, under LtCol J. M. Wills and LtGen A. M. Gray (later Commandant of the Marine Corps) 2nd ANGLICO went through a period of refocusing on core skills including regular live naval gunfire training with the battleship, and more frequent mass tactical exercises with the Army's 82nd Airborne Division.
 Additionally, the 2nd ANGLICO began to train in Low Intensity Conflict response with weapon systems such as the Air Force AC-130 Spectre, Special Patrol Insertion/Extraction and Fast Rope insertion methods.

+De-activation of active component ANGLICOs

+In 1999, all active-duty ANGLICO units (1st and 2d ANGLICO) were deactivated and their responsibilities transferred to the much smaller Marine Liaison Elements in each Marine Expeditionary Force headquarters.
+However, the Marine Corps chose to retain 3rd and 4th ANGLICO with their previous capability and strength in the Reserves.